 A Quiet Place (2018) - Review

-Originally published June, 2019
+Originally published June 2019

 The common idiom goes "Imitation is the sincerest form of flattery."
 Ever since A Quiet Place came out last year, I get the feeling that other movie makers wanted to do something similar when it comes to focusing on human senses, especially Netflix.
 Birdbox was a meme-worthy Netflix movie that managed to get a fair amount of attention, both positive and negative, which played with the idea that people could no longer use their eyes and vision to survive.
-There's enough of a difference from Birdbox and A Quiet Place that you wouldn't call it a rip off, but now, there's another horror movie on Netflix called The Silence, in which horrific creatures that are attracted to the slightest of sounds hunt humans.
+There's enough of a difference between Birdbox and A Quiet Place that you wouldn't call it a rip-off, but now, there's another horror movie on Netflix called The Silence, in which horrific creatures that are attracted to the slightest of sounds hunt humans.
 Sounds like a rip-off, right?
 Well, before we go any further, let's get our facts straight.
 The book for Birdbox came out in 2014 and the book for The Silence came out in 2015, while the movies began filming in October and September of 2017, respectively.
 A Quiet Place was not based on any book and was filming May to November of 2017.
 So, who is imitating whom?

 You could spend all day wondering who first came up with the idea of monsters that have something to do with one of your particular senses.
 You could also go down the rabbit hole of finding all the other movies that have coincidentally come out over the years with similar premises and titles.
 However, for the purposes of this website, all of that is irrelevant.
 I'm only interested in whether or not the films are any good and I couldn't really care less which one came first.
 So, what then is the verdict on A Quiet Place?